tenekon/Tenekon.FluentValidation.Extensions/src/Tenekon.FluentValidation.Extensions.AspNetCore.Components/DESIGN.md

 Imaging having A.B where A.B is a list of C and you begin to render a validatable component that validates against `A.AB[0]`, then edit context A will invoke `NotifyFieldChanged(new FieldIdentifier(model: C, fieldName: "0"))` and triggering a corresponding OnFieldChanged event on edit context A.

-you you cannot simply pass around sub models to sub components and expect that validators registered to edit context A are able to validate against field members of sub models (non top-level field members) nor elements accessed by indexers.
+So, you can’t simply pass complex field members of the model into custom Blazor components that trigger validation on a cascaded `EditContext`, and expect that validators registered to that context can handle expressions like `() => complexField.Field`.
+These complex members are not reference-equal or structurally associated with the root model tracked by the `EditContext`, so validators have no reliable way to trace them back or determine their position within the original model.

 ## Existing Solutions (and Flaws)